 You must have the Adobe Flash Player installed to view this player.

-- FAO and Thomson Reuters Foundation to launch online food security information service
+- Thomson Reuters Foundation and FAO launch global food security news platform

 |FAO seeks $443 million for three years for Somalia recovery|